8.3 Experiential Learning: Rounding Out Your College Career

 - Take career assessment inventories online and receive counseling to interpret results that can help you plan your career.

-- Visit the Career Center and become familiar with job listings, which may relate to your career plans.
+- Visit the Career Center and become familiar with job listings, some of which may relate to your career plans.

 - Participate in student organizations to develop your leadership skills.